 - Searching “to:paul or to:steve” will result in a message list, in which all the messages will be included, which contain either “paul” or “steve” in the “To:” field.

 Please note that you can also search using complete email address in the search bar - “to:email@example.com”

 — You can search the messages by content also.
-Just type in the part of the content in search field.
-For example: searching “let us meet this weekend” will result in a message list, which have all the messages that contain ‘let us meet this weekend’.
+Just type in the part of the content in the search field.
+For example: searching “let us meet this weekend” will result in a message list, which has all the messages that contain ‘let us meet this weekend’.

 How to search the messages only in a particular account?

 — You can choose the account in which the search should be limited, by choosing the particular account as shown in the picture

 How to search all the accounts/database of Airmail?